graphopedia-xyz/graphopedia/small-multiples/index.md

 ---

-is a series of graphs of the same scale arranged such that they can be easily compared.
-The most common arrangement is a matrix.
+is a visualization technique of producing a series of graphs of the same scale arranged and aligned to allow for maximum visual comparison.
+The order of the graphs is usually chronological or alphabetical.
+The graphs appear either in a row or in a table.

 <!--more-->
-Small multiples were popularized by statistician Edward Tufte in his 1983 book *The Visual Display of Quantitative Information*. [^tufte] Before Tufte, Jacques Bertin proposed a similar method called *reorderable matrix* in 1967.[^perin]
+Statistician Edward Tufte introduced small multiples in his 1983 book *The Visual Display of Quantitative Information*. [^tufte] Before Tufte, Jacques Bertin proposed a similar method called *reorderable matrix* in 1967.[^perin]

-Small multiples technique can be applied to virtually any type of charts, maps, or illustrations as long as the differences between the charts are legible even at the small size.
-The order in which the charts are presented should follow a logical sequence: time, alphabet, similarity, etc.
+Small multiples technique can be applied to virtually any type of charts, maps, or illustrations as long as the differences between the charts are legible despite the small size.
+The order in which the charts appear should follow a logical sequence: time, alphabet, similarity, etc.

 The main advantage of small multiples technique is that it allows comparison across multiples variable and complex relationships between them in a single infographic.
-The disadvantage of displaying a lot of charts is that readers may not be able to track the relationships as well as they would with other techniques, as for example, with animation. [^archambault]
+The disadvantage of displaying a lot of charts is that readers may not be able to track the relationships as well as they would with other techniques, as with animation. [^archambault]

 ## Sources
 [^tufte]: [Tufte, E. R. (1983).
 The visual display of quantitative information.
 Cheshire, CT: Graphics Press.](https://www.edwardtufte.com/tufte/books_vdqi)